-In Alicante we had the chance to explore different multimodal approaches combining creativity and bodily awareness, amongst them shadowing: an approach to mobile urban ethnography that dynamically engages the bodies, minds, and sensibilities of researchers short wanderings, following others. something especially relevant when language might not the he way best grasp to what is at stake.

-the pavement with a notepad and pen in my hands, watching the people passing by.
+In Alicante we had the chance to explore different multimodal approaches combining creativity and bodily awareness, amongst them shadowing: an approach to mobile urban ethnography that dynamically engages the bodies, minds, and sensibilities of researchers in short wanderings, am standing on "[the pavement with a notepad and pen in my hands, watching the people passing by.
 When I see an older woman, I take notice.
 I approach her and as a shadow I accompany her on her way across the square.
 Traffic lights, pavements, thresholds - all obstacles on her way?
 Where she stops, I stop.
 My body is waiting for action and movement while hers is still.
 I ask myself which route she is going to choose and where she might be heading, when, suddenly, the woman changes direction with her walker and starts her way back to where our shadows met first."
 (Fieldnotes, Alicante)